Fosna/ef-mysql-cd-2016/lectures/reference/README.md

 *New Project window -> Installed -> Templates -> Other Project Types -> Visual Studio Solutions -> BlankSolution*

 2. Add console application named `EfFirstContact` to this solution.

+3. Compile and run it.
+It should write `monkey` message to the console.